Genus two KdV soliton gases and their long-time asymptotics: Evolution of the genus two KdV soliton gas potential for

-It is immediate that $g_{\alpha_{2}}(\lambda)$ satisfies the first condition in (\ref{condition for g2}).
-As the case of the modulated one-phase wave region, the Whitham equation is strictly hyperbolic, see \cite{Lev88}, that is, $\xi$ is a monotone increasing function of $\alpha_{2}$ for $\alpha_{2}\in(\eta_{3},\eta_{4})$, thus define
+{ As in the case of the modulated one-phase wave region, the Whitham equation~\eqref{alpha2 formular} is strictly hyperbolic; see~\cite{Lev88}.
+By following the approach developed in \cite{GravaTian2002}, we conclude that $\alpha_2$ is a monotonically increasing function of $\xi$.
+More precisely, we introduce the following Abelian differentials of the second kind, referred to as the quasi-momentum and quasi-energy differentials: